2003 BMW 330i Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 BMW 330i
+A guide to repairs, service, and maintenance costs for your 2003 BMW 330i

 Valve cover gasket leaks are common after 60,000 miles.
 Symptoms will include oil drips under the vehicle and burning oil smell from the engine compartment.